Pherpher089-zz/HousekeepingCentral/README.md

 # HousekeepingCentral
-Sorts house keeping lists so you dont have to.
+Sorts house keeping lists so you don't have to.